 Polycystic ovary syndrome (PCOS) is a condition in which the ovaries make large amounts of androgens (male hormones), particularly testosterone.
 Women who have PCOS are at higher risk for metabolic syndrome, a prediabetic condition associated with heart disease.
 Many women with PCOS also have type 2 diabetes.

 This information is not intended as a substitute for professional health care.
-Always consult with a health care provider for advice concerning your health.
-Only your health care provider can determine if you have diabetes.
+Always consult a healthcare provider for advice concerning your health.
+Only your healthcare provider can determine if you have diabetes.

 This assessment is not intended to replace the evaluation of a healthcare professional.